 Examining for the IB provides a unique professional development opportunity.
 IB examiners learn about the assessment process and how it is applied in their subjects.

-Furthermore, they can see how our international mix of students approach the assessment tasks within their subject.
+Furthermore, they can see how our international body of students use differing methods to approach the assessment tasks within their subjects.